Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### Getting Client Info

-Once you get tenant information, if you need to find client information you can call following method.
+If you need to find client information you can call the following method.
 It contains client name, logo url specified for the client in the Admin's Apps section and details of what all social providers are configured for the App.
 To get the client information, call ****getClientInfo()****.

 ```swift
 cidaas.getClientInfo() {